ericaschwa/comp120.spring2016.team2/README.md

 ###Backend
 - Ruby 2.3.0
   - [Sinatra](http://www.sinatrarb.com/)

-   #####Why Sinatra?
+  - [DataMapper](http://datamapper.org/)
+- MySQL
+#### Why Sinatra over Ruby on Rails?
   Though Rails provides a lot of pre-built structures to work with, it can be easy to lose sight of what exactly is going on behind-the-scenes.
-   Sinatra lacks these structures, but since this app is relatively small, having more control over our codebase and spending a little extra time for simplicity's sake seemed like an advantage for our group.
+  Sinatra lacks these structures, and since this app is relatively small, having more control over our codebase and spending a little extra time for simplicity's sake seems to be an advantage to our group.
 In addition, one member of our group had experience with Sinatra, whereas no one had experience with Rails.
-  - [DataMapper](http://datamapper.org/)
-- MySQL

-  #####Why MySQL?
+#### Why MySQL?
   We chose MySQL because of its thorough documentation and active community.
-   One member of our group had some experience with MySQL, but this was not a deciding factor in our decision.
+Since most of the database manipulation is handled by an ORM (Datamapper), PostgreSQL would be mostly similar work with.

 ###Frontend
 - Angular